seud0nym/openwrt-wireguard-go/README.md

 The script will determine the correct version for your processor.
 This may mean, for example, that even though your device has an ARMv7 processor, the ARMv5 release may be selected, as some versions of the ARMv7 chip do not have a Floating Point Unit which will cause the ARMv7 release to core dump.

+If `opkg` is configured correctly with an architecture of **arm-cortex-a9** specified in the `/etc/opkg.conf` file, then the latest release .ipk file will be downloaded and installed with the `opkg` command.
+Otherwise, the appropriate release tar file will be downloaded and extracted to the correct locations.

-### Manual download and execution of install script
+#### Manual download and execution of install script

 If you are uncomfortable running the script without reviewing it first, simply download it and execute it manually:
 ```